 1. Car Expenses

-You have likely included your car payment in the budget, but have you remembered things like registration, insurance, tolls, parking, windshield wipers, your driver’s license, fines, and regular visits to the mechanic (including new tires when needed)?
+You have likely included your car payment in the budget, but have you remembered things like registration, insurance, tolls, parking, windshield wipers, your driver’s licence, fines, and regular visits to the mechanic (including new tires when needed)?

 2. Children’s Activities